-Pangea Environmental Services, Inc. has applied for an authority to construct for soil remediation at the site located at 938 13th Street in Richmond, California.
-Soil vapor extraction will be accomplished by means of a regenerative vacuum blower (S-1) with a maximum capacity of 410 scfm.
+Conestoga-Rovers & Associates (CRA) on behalf of Chevron Environmental Management Company has applied for an authority to construct for soil remediation system location at 5269 Crow Canyon Road in Castro Valley.
+Soil vapor extraction will be accomplished by means of a regenerative vacuum blower (S-1) with a maximum capacity of 300 scfm.
 The vacuum unit is also equipped with a water knockout vessel, inlet filter, dilution air valve, recirculation valve, and flow indicators.
-Vapor abatement will be achieved by three different means of abatement processes: Thermal Oxidation (Therm-Ox); Catalytic Oxidation (Cat-Ox); and Carbon Adsorption (Carbon).
+Vapor abatement will be achieved by two different means of abatement processes: electric catalytic oxidation and carbon adsorption.
 These will be applied according to equipment availability.
-The Therm-Ox and Cat-Ox will be equipped with continuous temperature monitoring to ensure that BACT destruction efficiencies are met.
-The Carbon adsorption system will consist of two 200 pound minimum capacity activated carbon vessels connected in series.
+The oxidizer will be equipped with continuous temperature monitoring to ensure that BACT destruction efficiencies are met.
+The carbon adsorption system will consist of two 200 pound minimum capacity activated carbon vessels connected in series.

 The applicant will be conditioned to provide written notification at the start of each phase of abatement.
-Emission monitoring for operation of the Therm-Ox, and the Cat-Ox will be conducted according to established Source Test methodology.
+Emission monitoring for operation of the electric Cat-Ox will be conducted according to established Source Test methodology.
 Procedures are outlined in the conditions found below.
-The carbon unit influent and effluent VOC concentrations will be monitored with a portable flame-ionization detector (OVA-FID) on a schedule reflecting current loading rates and predicted Carbon capacity.
-To ensure proper operation of equipment and verify attainment of steady-state conditions, Carbon performance will be monitored daily for the first five days.
-Pangea Environmental Services, Inc. may then elect to change their monitoring schedule based on measured influent concentrations and calculated carbon loading.
+The carbon unit influent and effluent VOC concentrations will be monitored with a portable flame-ionization detector (OVA-FID) on a schedule reflecting current loading rates and predicted carbon capacity.
+To ensure proper operation of equipment and verify attainment of steady-state conditions, carbon performance will be monitored daily for the first five days.
+Chevron Environmental Management Company may then elect to change their monitoring schedule based on measured influent concentrations and calculated carbon loading.
 Monitoring schedule changes will be allowed only after District review of concentration measurements and subsequent receipt of District approval.